adimiko/TransactionalBox/README.md

 Implementation under the competition.

-*e.g. Payment service wants to asynchronously send notification of payment to user.*
+*e.g. Payment service asynchronously sends notification of payment to user.*

 ### StreamOubox and StreamInbox